Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

-Here it is easier to argue for device independence since one does not rely on internal properties of the interferometer.
+When only using local realism it becomes easier to argue for device independence since one does not rely on internal properties of the analysis stations.
 It is, of course, still important to verify that the delays do occur at equal probability, but it is no longer needed to verify the existence of two distinct paths.
 Similarly as before, an experiment meant to test the inequality needs to ensure that the possible early detection event really is independent of the late phase delay choice.
 And again, since the experimenters do not know the detection moments in advance, this must be done by switching the settings fast enough to ensure that a new random setting is chosen in-between the early detection event and the late-setting readoff.
-This is more demanding than the corresponding requirement when using path realism (see above), but this is the price to pay for only using EPR elements of reality in the derivation of the bound.
+This is similarly difficult to the corresponding requirement when using path realism (see above), but this is the price to pay for only using EPR elements of reality in the derivation of the bound.
 One should also note that the early-setting choice and the late-setting choice needs to be independent, which would be achieved with a good source of randomness.
-For the purists \cite{Scheidl-etal10} the late-setting and early-setting choices need to be spacelike separated, something that can be achieved with independent sources of randomness suitably arranged around the interferometer.
+For the purists~\cite{Scheidl-etal10} the late-setting and early-setting choices need to be spacelike separated, something that can be achieved with independent sources of randomness suitably arranged around the analysis stations.

 We have found that when establishing the time of emission as an EPR element of reality, postselection still has negative effects, but only on half of the selected subensemble.
-This modifies the relevant Bell inequalities, but some are still violated by the quantum prediction (\ref{eq:5}).
+This modifies the relevant Bell inequalities, but some are still violated by the quantum prediction in equation\nobreakspace \textup {(\ref {eq:cosine-correlation})}.
 There is no local realist model with realist emission time that gives the probabilities predicted by quantum mechanics for the Franson interferometer.